When we say Netherlands we immediately think about Amsterdam, windmills and tulips.

 - From Amsterdam to Volendam: Volendam, Marken & Windmills with Free 1-Hour Canal Cruise

 - From Amsterdam to Naarden: Amsterdam: Muiderslot Castle and Naarden Fortress Tour

 7. Where to stay in Netherlands Countryside

-Such an unique as well as stunning country has several special and interesting accommodations where to stay overnight in the countryside of Netherlands.
+Such a unique, as well as the stunning country, has several special and interesting accommodations where to stay overnight in the countryside of Netherlands.

 Here are 5 top holiday accommodations where to sleep in the countryside of Netherlands